silnrsi/langtags/doc/tagging.md

 meaning of a tag to change, otherwise previously tagged data needs to be retagged.

+### Macro languages

+Some language tags are best not used and alternative used instead.
+This is indicated by specifying the basic tag to use instead, in the `macro` field.
+This replacement may occur for different reasons, but the default is because this language is the default language for a macro language group and the macro language should be used instead.

+### Deprecation

+If a tag has to be withdrawn or changes significantly then the tag is not deleted but it marked as deprecated and the `macro` field used to indicate which tag is to be used instead.
+This way a system can now how to handle a withdrawn tag later.
+In effect a deprecated tag is a special case of a macro language type tag.

 ### Procedure

 Having walked through all the issues involved in tagging, this section gives an